Eks

 associate_encryption_config(encryption_config, name, params::Dict{String,<:Any})

-Associate encryption configuration to an existing cluster.
-You can use this API to enable encryption on existing clusters which do not have encryption already enabled.
+Associates an encryption configuration to an existing cluster.
+Use this API to enable encryption on existing clusters that don't already have encryption enabled.
 This allows you to implement a defense-in-depth security strategy without migrating applications to new Amazon EKS clusters.

 Arguments